 Single Location Movies

-Lets start with the obvious.
-To appear in this list a movie must first and foremost have its narrative screen-time, but not necessarily its characters, restricted to a single and frequently closed location.
-The locations in question cannot be anything as big a town or open terrain, but must be something much more close quarters.
-The location is more often than not a room or a building of some kind, but setting a film within these environments does not automatically qualify you for this list.
-Locations such as the the sprawling Hill House Mansion of Clue or the vast mall of Dawn of the Dead have been omitted.
-They allow for too much free wheeling movement from the characters to evoke the same sense of stage craft essential to this list.
+As I see it, the key characteristics is that the location must evoke a sense of isolation and claustrophobia.
+More often than not the location is a room or a building, but setting a film within these environments does not automatically qualify you for this subgenre.
+For example, locations such as the sprawling Hill House Mansion of Clue or the vast mall of Dawn of the Dead have been omitted.
+They allow for too much free wheeling movement from the characters to evoke the same sense of stagecraft essential to this subgenre.